-CB-012 is our allogeneic CAR-T cell product candidate that targets CLL-1, a receptor expressed on AML tumor cells.
-We make multiple edits to this product candidate using our Cas12a chRDNA technology to enhance its antitumor activity.
+CB-012 is a healthy donor-derived, genome-edited, allogeneic CAR-T cell therapy targeting CLL-1, a receptor expressed on AML tumor cells.
+We are evaluating CB-012 in the ongoing first-in-human, open label, multicenter AMpLify phase 1 clinical trial (NCT06128044) in the United States.
 We believe CLL-1 is a compelling target for the treatment of AML as it is expressed on >90% of AML tumors and leukemic stem cells, but not expressed on HSCs.
 The absence of expression on HSCs indicates that these bone marrow cells will not be targeted by the CLL-1-directed CB-012 CAR-T cells, thereby preventing a patient from loss of a critical compartment of their immune system vital to generating immune cells required for fighting infections and cancer.
-As such, patients receiving CB-012 treatment would not require an HSC transplant to provide them with myeloid compartment cells for sustained immunity.
+As such, patients receiving CB-012 treatment should not require an HSC transplant to provide them with myeloid compartment cells for sustained immunity.